kubernetes/kubectl/docs/maintainers/issue_backlog.md

 Improving code coverage allows the project to move more quickly by reducing regressions issues that the SIG must field, and by providing a safety net for code reviewers ensuring changes don’t break existing functionality.

-- Write unit tests for functionality only covered by integration and e2e tests
+- Write unit tests for functionality only covered by integration and [e2e tests](https://github.com/kubernetes/community/blob/master/contributors/devel/e2e-tests.md)
+  - Integration tests may run processes, such as the apiserver, but do so locally
+  - E2e tests run a full Kubernetes cluster (remote)
-- Write integration tests for functionality only covered by e2e tests
+- Write integration tests for functionality only covered by [e2e tests](https://github.com/kubernetes/community/blob/master/contributors/devel/e2e-tests.md)
 - Improve coverage for edge cases and different inputs to functions
 - Checking behavior for invalid arguments
 - Refactoring existing tests to pull out common code into reusable functions
   - **Note:** this should be very well scoped as it impacts existing tests and reviewers need to make sure nothing breaks

-### Encapsulated libraries
+### New libraries

 Encapsulated libraries are great contributions for experienced contributors - either programming in go, or with Kubernetes.
 Because the libraries are encapsulated, it is easier for reviewers to determine the correctness